Holly-Wooden/-Hacker-The-Movie-/README.md

 ## 2 Reasons Why?...
 1. :information_source: **Raise awareness** of new technologies that can be used to target people.
-2. :octocat: Creative Outlet with no pressure !
+2. :octocat: Creative Outlet for breaks when I’m coding.
+It gives me a reason to keep learning about the latest technologies and the impact they can have.

 ### Scenes
 Hacks in a Scene should be: